Tár (soundtrack): Production

 The original score is composed by Hildur Guðnadóttir, who was reported to be the second person to be involved after the leading actress, Blanchett.
-Hildur had earlier roped in for David O. Russell's Amsterdam (2022), prior to scoring for Tár, and had left the former project to focus on the latter.
+Hildur had earlier been roped in for David O. Russell's Amsterdam (2022), prior to scoring for Tár, and had left the former project to focus on the latter.
 (She was eventually replaced on Amsterdam by Daniel Pemberton.)
 While reading the script, she felt that Field had authentically pictured on the life of composers and conductors in real life in the modern-day world, saying "There's a lot of how the character is that's very different from my musical world and my musical landscape.
 But I think that for a certain type of musician, I think he came pretty close."
 Field wanted her involvement in the process, as music was important and the film is about "the psychological and emotional aspects of what it is to rehearse music, what it is to write music, like what it is to be frustrated with that process, to be really encapsulated by it – or what happens if you're misaligned in your process."

 Hildur explained that writing the score for the film was a three-fold process.
 While working on the script, she met Field multiple times during the location scoutings, discussing on the use of tempo and BPM for sequences and characters, and then tempo-mapped the film.
 Later, she wrote music that the main character Lydia Tár (Blanchett) was writing on the film, and witnessed her progress, but Hildur opined that they cannot hear the final version of the music she was writing in the film, but ended up finishing the music that she wrote on a record and played it in the final film.
 The final phase it to write the actual score of the film, different from the daily rehearsal and orchestra space, that Tár lives in her day-to-day world.
 She further added that the score "lives in a realm that is more than the subconscious level, the otherworldly place where you're not sure exactly what is real and who is who.
 There's actually an incredible amount of score in the film, but the audience probably won't notice it as much.
 It's like having a ghost in the room that you can't see, but you can feel."